Oklahoma Law Enforcement Memorial

 The dispatcher was unable to make radio contact and sent other units to search for them.
 About half an hour later, they found Undersheriff Kenneth Miller and Danny Cambern north of Turpin on Highway 83 lying dead in a ditch.
 Both men had been shot in the head with a .22 caliber pistol.
 Undersheriff Kenneth Miller’s patrol car was missing, and a stolen station wagon was left nearby.

-The suspects were two men, James E. Lewis and David Richardson, who had escaped from the Wagoner County jail two weeks earlier.
+The suspects were two men, James E. Lewis, and David Richardson, who had escaped from the Wagoner County jail two weeks earlier.
 The suspects were arrested later in Utah after a high-speed chase.
+Both men were convicted of both murders and sentenced to life in prison.

 OLEM – 1N-3-22 NLEOM – 51E7